UN-OCHA/common_design/components/cd-image-grid/README.md

 # Image grid

 ## Purpose and Usage
-Displays thumbnail images or icons in a grid based on the value of `--cd-grid--item-size`.
+Displays thumbnail images or icons in a grid based on the value of `--cd-image-grid--item-size`.

 Differs from other grid layouts because this assumes the images are small (width-restricted to 4rem [64px] by default) so there are as many columns as will fit in